- Our customers have been hired by: *

-Your personal statement is often the first thing (and sometimes the only thing!) a recruiter reads when they look at your CV.
-As your opening paragraph, it’s vital that it draws the recruiter in and gains their interest: many recruiters will just read your personal profile and decide if you sound like a suitable candidate.
+As it is your opening paragraph, it’s vital that the personal statement for your CV draws recruiters in and gains their interest.
+Many recruiters will only read your CV personal statement and decide if you sound like a suitable candidate before reading anything else.

-Lots ofpeople freak out when thinking about their personal profile, because it’s the bit of their CV where they have to “think” the most.
-We have good news - there’s a straightforward approach to writing a personal statement that ensures you include all the best bits of your career and make the right impression!
+Many people freak out when thinking about their CV personal profile because it’s the bit where they have to “think” the most.
+We have good news - there’s a straightforward approach to writing a personal statement on your CV that ensures you include all the best bits of your career and make the right impression!

 The most important tip we can give you is not to go overboard.
 You want to keep your CV personal statement clear, fluff-free, and above all else, factual.

-Another top tip: write in the third person and drop all pronouns (I, me, he, she, they, them).
+Another CV writing tip: write in the third person and drop all pronouns (I, me, he, she, they, them).
 It’s acceptable to write in the first (I), but trust us, using the third person sounds more professional.
-All our examples will show you how to draft your statement in the third person.
+All our personal statement CV examples will show you how to draft your statement in the third person.

 Personal statements and CVs use an abbreviated sentence structure, which allows you to fit more information into limited space.
 We recommend following this format: